Navasota, Texas

 Navasota is a city primarily in Grimes County, Texas, United States.
 The population was 7,643 at the 2020 census.
 In 2005, the Texas Legislature designated Navasota as the "Blues Capital of Texas" in honor of the late Mance Lipscomb, a Navasota native and blues musician.
 Technically, a sliver of Navasota is in Brazos County, which is part of the Bryan-College Station Metropolitan area.

+The city is home to Navasota Municipal Airport (60R), which handles small planes and jets with occasional helicopters.

 Geography

 Navasota is located in southwestern Grimes County, east of the Navasota River (a tributary of the Brazos River).
 It is 71 mi northwest of Houston.
 Texas State Highway 105 is the main east–west route that passes through the center of Navasota, leading southwest 25 mi to Brenham and east 41 mi to Conroe.
 Texas State Highway 6 passes north–south through the eastern side of the city as a four-lane bypass, leading northwest 22 mi to College Station and south 21 mi to Hempstead.

 According to the United States Census Bureau, the city has a total area of 19.1 km2, of which 0.1 km2, or 0.47%, is water.